People abuse many types of substances for lots of different reasons.

-Stop Smoking Wales offers a free, six-week programme of behavioural support sessions which focus on your feelings about giving up, the benefits of not smoking and how to stay motivated and deal with temptation.
+Help me quit Wales offers a free, six-week programme of behavioural support sessions which focus on your feelings about giving up, the benefits of not smoking and how to stay motivated and deal with temptation.
 Weekly group sessions are available across Wales.

 Prescription and over-the-counter drugs

 Most legal drug abuse involves painkillers, sedatives and stimulants.
 Just because the drug is legal it does not mean there are no risks associated with it, especially when you use it differently from the way it was intended.

 DAN 24/7 is a free and confidential alcohol and drugs helpline.

 Despite the risks and potentially unpleasant side effects, so-called legal highs with names like Black Mamba, Exodus and Clockwork Orange have been widely available.

 Solvents like aerosol deodorant or cigarette light refill gave a fast-acting high from a legal and readily available substance.

 The law changed on April 2016, and it is now an offence to supply or offer to supply any psychoactive substance – including legal highs and solvents –if the person supplying or offering to supply it knows or is likely to know that it is going to be consumed for its psychoactive effects.

 Illegal drugs are those that are banned under the Misuse of Drugs Act 1971.

 Illegal drugs fall into one of three classes – A, B or C – broadly reflecting the potential harm they can do to you or the wider society if misused.